mlund/jupyter-course/README.md

 ## Syllabus

-The aim of this course is to introduce students to the [Jupyter Notebook](http://jupyter.org) which is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.
-Through the notebooks, research results and the underlying analysis can be transparently reproduced as well as shared.
+The aim of this course is to introduce students to the [Jupyter Notebook](http://jupyter.org) which is an open-source software that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
+Uses include: data cleansing and manipulation, numerical simulations, statistical modeling, machine learning, and much more.
+Through the notebooks, research results and the underlying analyses can be transparently reproduced as well as shared.
-As an example of a Notebook on gravitational waves published in _Phys.
-Rev. Lett._, see [here.](http://nbviewer.jupyter.org/github/minrk/ligo-binder/blob/master/index.ipynb)
+As an example, see [this Notebook](http://nbviewer.jupyter.org/github/minrk/ligo-binder/blob/master/index.ipynb) on gravitational waves published in _Physical Review Letters_.

-During three days with alternating [video lectures](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d) and hands-on exercises, the participants will learn to construct well-documented, electronic notebooks that perform advanced data analysis and produce publication ready plots.
+During three days with alternating [video lectures](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d) and hands-on exercises, the participants will learn to construct well-documented, electronic notebooks that perform advanced data analyses and produce publication ready plots.
 While the course is based on Python, this is not a prerequisite, and many [other programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) can be used.

 <a name="Credits"></a>